There are half a million hand and wrist injuries annually in workplaces across Canada according to the Government of Canada.

 - if your staff are wearing the gloves.

-Now that all the sleuthing is done, we can make recommendations based on the hazards at play and the feedback from your staff.
+Once the interviews are completed and a framework has been built, we will make recommendations based on the hazards at play and the feedback from your staff.

 We’ll also work with any preferred glove manufacturers you may have to find the best option for your needs.

-Now that we have recommendations in place, we want to know if they’re going to meet your needs.
+Now that the recommendations are in place, we want to know if the product is going to meet your needs.

 We’ll send out a few sample pairs for your staff to trial and evaluation cards to hear their feedback.

 If the glove isn’t a success, we go back to the drawing board and find a different option.
-Otherwise, we have one last thing to do.
+Otherwise, there is one last thing to do.

-We’ll walk you through proper maintenance, laundering and anything else you may need to know about to get the longest life out of your gloves and keep your team safe.
+We’ll walk you through proper maintenance, washing and anything else you may need to know about to get the longest life out of your gloves and keep your team safe.

 Ready to get started?